When I used to dish out advice to people about food preparation, it was evident that I didn’t cook. “Just bake and steam food,” I would say.

 When we go out to eat breakfast, which isn’t often, the kids are already dreaming of having pancakes — they love restaurant pancakes.
 When they arrive, they have no interest in the fruit that is nearby.
 And I don’t try to get them to eat the fruit.

 I have found that it’s better to honor the true craving than trying to cover it up with food that isn’t wanted at that particular time.
-Because when the craving isn’t filled, it tends to stick around and even grow (then I serve fruit for snack that afternoon and they happily gobbled it up).
+Because when the craving isn’t filled, it tends to stick around and even grow (then I serve fruit for a snack that afternoon and they happily gobbled it up).

 4. Focus on how food makes you feel